Paley-Wiener theorems for a p-adic spherical variety: Introduction

 \subsection{Acknowledgments}

-The first author has been supported by the program ANR-BLANC FERPLAY and by the Institut Universitaire de France during the elaboration of this work.
-The third author was supported by NSF grant DMS-1101471.
+We are very grateful to the referee for numerous corrections and suggestions.
+The first author has been supported by a grant of Agence Nationale de la Recherche with reference ANR-13-BS01-0012 FERPLAY, and by the Institut Universitaire de France.
+The third author was supported by NSF grants DMS-1101471 and DMS-1502270.
 He would like to thank David Kazhdan for a very motivating conversation.